Privacy and security policy

 Thank you for visiting the FEC website and reviewing our privacy and security statement.
 This webpage outlines our privacy and security policy as it applies to our site as well as third-party sites and applications that the FEC uses.

-The Privacy Program at the FEC is overseen by Co-Chief Privacy Officers Gregory R. Baker (Deputy General Counsel-Administration) and Edward W. Holder (Acting Deputy Staff Director/Deputy Chief Information Officer).
+The Privacy Program at the FEC is overseen by Co-Chief Privacy Officers Gregory R. Baker (Deputy General Counsel-Administration) and Kate Higginbothom (Deputy Staff Director).

 If you would like to make a Privacy Act records request, or have any privacy-related complaints, comments, questions or concerns, please contact the Privacy Program: